0xPolygon/polygon-docs/docs/zkEVM/get-started/deploy-zkevm/environment-overview.md

+---
+comments: true
+---

-Deploying the full stack Polygon CDK zkRollup EVM-compatible network requires installing and deploying a number of different components.
+Deploying the full zkEVM stack requires installing and deploying a number of different components.

 !!! info
     Each component runs in its own Docker container.